Please take a moment to

 - Steers used in team roping have a protective covering placed around their horns.

 The PRCA has continuously called upon independent, on-site rodeo veterinarians at PRCA-sanctioned events to conduct livestock welfare surveys.
 The purpose of these surveys is to determine the rate of injury to livestock and the effectiveness of PRCA livestock welfare rules.
 Over the years, the results have continued to show a rate of injury that is very, very, very low, averaging .0005.
+The most recent survey shows a safety percentage rate of 99.899%.
 Overwhelmingly, our on-site rodeo veterinarians comment that livestock are healthy and well-suited to rodeo competition.

 Results of the 2010 Survey